 Used to remove most frags from their plugs ready for mounting on a fresh frag plug/disk.
 Fully encrusted SPS and Zoanthids are pretty much the only corals I leave on their plug.

-You can find a great pair HERE at Marine Depot.
+You can find a great selection HERE at Amazon.com

 New Frag Plugs